globalizejs/globalize/README.md

         }
     },
     // calendars defines all the possible calendars used by this culture.
-    // There should be at least one defined with name 'standard', and is the
+    // There should be at least one defined with name "standard", and is the
     // default calendar used by the culture.
     // A calendar contains information about how dates are formatted,
     // information about the calendar's eras, a standard set of the date